zurawiki/tiktoken-rs/README.md

 ## Acknowledgements

-- Thanks for @spolu for the original code, and `.tiktoken` files.
+- Thanks @spolu for the original code, and `.tiktoken` files.

 ## License